-In accordance with the Children's Act 1989, all children at Luxborough Court School have access to a Complaints Procedure.
-Informal complaints or concerns will be addressed by contacting the school office and asking to speak to the Class Teacher.
-Formal complaints directly from the child or via a parent/carer or member of staff should be reported directly to Perry Leeks, Head Teacher.
+In accordance with the Children's Act 1989, all children at Hinckley House School have access to a Complaints Procedure.
+Informal complaints or concerns will be addressed by contacting the school office and asking to speak to the class teacher or a member of the SLT.
+Formal complaints directly from the child or via a parent/carer or member of staff should be reported directly to our Head Teacher, Paul Jones.

 Complaints or concerns arising from adults also follow set procedures.
-Firstly the concern should be addressed informally with the school.
-Copies of these policies and procedures are available on request.
+Firstly, the concern should be addressed informally with the school.
+Copies of these policies and procedures are available on the school's website.